Primechain/primechain-api-docs/docs/usecases/letter_of_credit.md

 ```
 This is what happens:

-### Step 1: Retrieval of encrypted data
+### Step 1: Retrieval of the encrypted Letter of Credit
-The encrypted data and tag are retrieved from the blockchain.
+The encrypted Letter of Credit and tag are retrieved from the blockchain.

 ### Step 2: Decryption
-The encrypted data is decrypted.
+The encrypted Letter of Credit is decrypted.

 ### Step 3: Verification
 The digital signature is verified.

 ### Step 4: Output
-The output will be the data if the signature is verified and valid.
+The output will be the Letter of Credit if the signature is verified and valid.

 ***Sample output***
 ```